 The APK varies in price depending on where you take it.
 The average price is between 30-60 euros.
-Careful if you are swayed by how cheap some seem.
-Usually, the catch is if anything is wrong, you will have to get it fixed there and that could be much higher than your local garage.
+Be careful if you are swayed by how cheap some seem.
+Usually, the catch is if anything is wrong, you will have to get it fixed there and that could be much higher than in your local garage.

 How often does my car need an APK (periodic technical inspection)?